 - " Corporate and Investment Banking (CIB), which focuses on lending, capital market activities, and advisory services to large corporate clients Mediobanca is one of the main CIB providers in Italy; its clients are usually large Italian corporates with an international footprint.
 Mediobanca recently started purchasing Italian nonperforming loans (NPLs) at deep discounts through its subsidiary MB Credit Solutions, an entity specialised in the management of NPLs. - " Consumer Banking, mostly through its subsidiary Compass, one of the largest consumer credit companies in Italy This division operates only in Italy in the following main product areas: unsecured consumer loans, secured personal loans with a direct pledge on the borrower's salary, auto financing, credit cards and other consumer loans for the purchase of specific goods.
-Mediobanca distributes its consumer finance products through (1) other banks and the postal network, (2) its own branch network under the CheBanca brand, and (3) agents. - " Wealth Management, which includes retail banking through its subsidiary CheBanca! (deposits and residential mortgages); the Mediobanca Private brand, which focuses on high-net-worth individuals; and Monaco-based private bank Compagnie Monegasque de Banque CheBanca! particularly focuses on growing its wealth management business, targeting in particular affluent clients. - " Principal Investing, which now mostly consists of the bank's 13% share in Generali booked at around €3.8 billion All other investments in this division are valued at less than €0.6 billion in the bank's books and are currently being reduced. - " Holding Function, which includes all general costs, asset and liability management (ALM), treasury and leasing business.
+Mediobanca distributes its consumer finance products through other banks and the postal network, its own branch network under the CheBanca brand, and agents. - " Wealth Management, which includes retail banking through its subsidiary CheBanca! (deposits and residential mortgages); the Mediobanca Private brand, which focuses on high-net-worth individuals; and Monaco-based private bank Compagnie Monegasque de Banque - CheBanca! particularly focuses on growing its wealth management business, targeting particularly affluent clients. - " Principal Investing, which now mostly consists of the bank's 12.9% share in Generali booked at around €3.2 billion All other investments in this division are valued at less than €0.7 billion in the bank's books and are currently being reduced. - " Holding Function, which includes all general costs, asset and liability management (ALM), treasury and leasing business.

 Exhibit 3

 Mediobanca has a diversified business model

+Around half of the group's activities are retail